 Find contact details for travel insurers in Australia.
 See Find an Insurer (Insurance Council of Australia).

 Be honest in your claim.
-Even a slight exaggeration on an items value, or tweaking facts of the situation to suit the PDS, is fraud (Attorney-General's Department).
+Even a slight exaggeration on an item's value, or tweaking facts of the situation to suit the PDS, is fraud.
 Insurance companies regularly investigate and audit claims.
 You could be charged with fraud when you return home to Australia.

 Learn more about insurance fraud (Insurance Council of Australia).

-If you're insurer rejects your claim, you'll have to cover your replacement costs yourself.
+If your insurer rejects your claim, you'll have to cover your replacement costs yourself.